 Auckland – it’s hard to imagine a more geographically diverse region.
-Whether it’s the rugged black-sand surf beaches of the west coast, dense native forest of the Hunua Ranges, rolling green pastures of the south or the city’s high-rise centre – there’s something different to see and do all within an hour's or so drive.
+Whether it’s rugged black-sand surf beaches, dense native forest, rolling green pastures or urban city centres, there’s something different to see and do.

 “Our parks represent the iconic landscapes of Auckland and play an important part in the identity of the region.
 This diversity is also reflected through the many ecosystems and native species that call our parks home, as well as the different ways in which people experience and use our parks.”